 And oh, yes, you need to make sure your site is great-looking, accessible, compelling, inexpensive to update, and attractive to search engines.

 Your website can do a ton of heavy lifting for your company while providing an effortless user experience for your customers.

 Your website is not about what you want to say.
 It's about what your customers need to know.
 If you start by thinking about who they are, what they want, and what stands between you and their decision to buy, your site will accomplish more than you ever imagined.

-The old way to build websites was to start with a conceptual framework, choose some bells and whistles (Flash!
+The old way to build websites was to start with a conceptual framework, choose some bells and whistles (Popups!
 A spinning logo!), then add words and pictures.
 By the time a site got to production, it was a bit like filling pages in a scrapbook.